 BAS Environmental Policy

 The British Antarctic Survey (BAS) is committed to delivering a programme of first class science with the minimum of environmental impact.
-Protecting the environment is one of the strategic priorities for achieving the BAS Vision during the period 2002 2012.
+Protecting the environment is a strategic priority for BAS.
 BAS aims to set and achieve the highest possible standards for its own environmental performance and to be a leader in environmental management in its field.